 Aaron Copeland, PA-C, ATC

 Aaron graduated magna cum laude from Lock Haven University in Pennsylvania where he was selected as the Outstanding Student Athletic Trainer for the 2005 graduating class.
 Aaron is originally from Pennsylvania, from a town he describes as being so small he has to drive 15 miles to get his mail.
 He is now a physician assistant working in an orthopedic clinic in Somersworth, NH.

 Stephanie Gale, MEd, ARNP, ATC

 Stephanie completed her graduate study of athletic training at Plymouth (NH) State University in December 2004.
 Stephanie came to New Hampshire from her hometown near Cleveland, Ohio after spending several years teaching at a private school in Florida.
 Stephanie has completed her nurse-practitioner degree and is working near Cleveland in and adult/geriatric setting in a private practice.

 Eric graduated (May, 2004) from Mercyhurst College in Erie, Pennsylvania where he was captain of the lacrosse team.
 Eric is a New Hampshire native, born and brought up in Lebanon, NH.
 Tamara Valovich, 1998-1999 Athletic Training Fellow, also did her undergraduate work at Mercyhurst College.
 He holds a Doctor of Physical Therapy degree at Franklin Pierce University and works in and orthopedic physical therapy practice in Concord, NH.
 He is currently working on his PhD.

 Genny (Welch) Connley, MS, ATC

 Genny completed her undergraduate work at the University of Evansville in Evansville , Indiana and did her graduate work at Ohio University.
-Genny is currently employed by Mayfield Clinic in Cincinnati, Ohio.
+Genny is currently employed by the City of Cincinnati as a 911 Operator.